llm-bible/llm-bible.github.io/_publications/so2019evolved.markdown

 bibkey: so2019evolved
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1901.11117"}
-tags: ['Pretraining Methods', 'WMT', 'Model Architecture', 'Transformer']
+tags: ['Transformer', 'Pretraining Methods', 'Model Architecture', 'WMT']
 ---
 Recent works have highlighted the strength of the Transformer architecture on sequence tasks while, at the same time, neural architecture search (NAS) has